Title: Army Private 1st Class, World War II, Killed in Action

 Plot Location: Section K, Range 7, Lot 3

-He was known as Bill, as “Mac” by his buddies, and he was known at West Philadelphia High School for being voted “best looking” in the Class of 1937.
+He was known as Bill, and as “Mac” by his buddies.
+The senior class at West Philadelphia High School chose to remember him and Josephine Maas as “best looking,” earning them this photo in their 1937 yearbook.
 He grew up with a half-brother and half-sister from his mother’s previous marriage.

 A year after he graduated and entered the workforce, his father died, so Bill’s mother’s mother, Hannah, moved in with them.
 Bill was working as a machinist at Belmont Iron Works when he registered for the draft in February 1942, joining up in October with the 508th Parachute Infantry Regiment of the 82nd Airborne Division.